casper-network/docs-archive/dapp/eco-315-erc20docs/logic.md

 ------
 Implementation of `transfer` and `transfer_from` will be able to throw errors.

-1. We'll define these errors in a separate file for use further on in our implementation(s):
+1. Here, we'll define these errors in a separate file.
+We can then use this further on in our implementation(s):

 ```rust
 // logic/src/errors.rs